 - Any other documents for supporting your visit to states

 11-If you fail: If you fail to convince the officials don’t get dishearten as it is not permanent.
 You can always apply again and mention the previous reason for rejection.
-Be prepared for tricky question like “what if….”
+Be prepared for a tricky question like “what if….”
 Always think before speaking.
 It’s good if you support your answers with documents.

 12-Prepare for questions like: